RaleLee/RaleLee/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently a senior student at Harbin Institute of Technology.
-And will join [HIT-SCIR](https://ir.hit.edu.cn) for a master degree.
+- 🔭 I’m currently a master student at [HIT-SCIR](https://ir.hit.edu.cn), Harbin Institute of Technology.
 - 🌱 My main research interests are NLP and Task-oriented Dialogue System.
 - 📫 How to reach me: [Email](mailto:zhouyangli@ir.hit.edu.cn)
 - ⚡ Hobbies: music, animation, basketball